 vii.
 Up-to-date employee roster including a list of names, hire date, position and salary; such list will be available to Kellogg upon request.

 2.4 Service Provider will immediately notify Kellogg in the event of labor unrest, strike, or organized labor campaign affecting Service Provider at any Kellogg Facility operated by Service Provider.
-Service Provider will be responsible for all legal fees that it may incur in the event of such unrest, strife or strike, unless such incident is a direct result of Kellogg or Kellogg’s other third-party providers.
+Service Provider will be responsible for all legal fees that it may incur in the event of such unrest, strife or strike, unless such incident is a result of Kellogg or Kellogg’s other third-party providers.

 2.5 Service Provider is responsible for developing process documentation, training of all its personnel on such processes, providing continuity of personnel at the Facility, and minimizing turnover for all positions, salaried and hourly, at Service Provider’s sole cost and expense.
 At a minimum, Service Provider will: